learn-co-students/rails-edit-update-action-readme-online-web-sp-000/README.md

 end
 ```

-And then create the edit view template `touch app/views/posts/edit.html.erb`
+And then create the edit view template `app/views/posts/edit.html.erb`

-In the future we will call the form partial to integrate the form, but for this lesson let's just copy and paste the form code from the `new` form:
+Let's just copy and paste the form code from the `new` form:

 ```ERB
 <h3>Post Form</h3>